 Optimising the delivery and management of a strategic water network

-We’re working alongside Anglian Water to develop a digital twin of 500 kilometres of interconnecting pipelines that are being built to deliver safe and clean water to residents for many years to come.
+We’re working alongside Anglian Water to develop a digital twin of 100s of kilometres of interconnecting pipelines that are being built to deliver safe and clean water to residents for many years to come.

 - Service 1